jockee/lang/lang.md

 # KEY

+# MID

   - lets can have functions in them
- - import module "non-qualified"
   - read in functions from HFI straight into std lib?
     - difficult to do into modules?

-# MID
+  - import module "non-qualified"
   - monoid for use with `join` for instance
   - function composition
     - pipes (maybe only for pipes?)
     - pipe always constructs new lambda?
       - zero argument lambda? if not: can we easily judge whether it should be a lambda or a binop pipe returned?
-  - string split
+      - we cant know in parsing whether functions are fully applied
+      - when evaluating, we can return a lambda'd pipe if partial?
+      - composing with pipes - require parens?
   - function from implementation overrides trait function (efficient `length` for strings, for instance)
   - pattern matching
     - dict partial - spread operator